 I came up with this recipe when I could not find sun-dried tomatoes at the grocery shop.
 I was thinking, why not roast tomatoes in the oven?

 And while you’re at it, why not roast bell peppers and garlic as well?
-Peel the pepper for a smoother texture and there you go!
+Peel the pepper for a smoother texture.
+That’s what I did in the recipe for paprika feta dip, too.

 The result was a fresh delicious tomato and chilli pesto without sundried tomatoes.
 (And if you’re cooking on a budget, fresh cherry tomatoes are way more affordable.)